Frequently Asked Questions

 6. Where Can I Find Source Water Protection Program Data?

 What are the ND_WHPA_Community and ND_WHPA_NonCommunity feature classes?

 One of the federally mandated outcomes of the Source Water Protection Program is the delineation of Wellhead Protection Areas (WHPAs) and Source Water Protection Areas (SWPAs); these are areas around a well or surface water intake from which a public water system draws its water.
 The ND_WHPA_Community and ND_WHPA_NonCommunity layers depict those WHPAs and SWPAs that have been completed by the North Dakota Department of Health-Division of Water Quality.
-The data is dynamic and the GIS layer on the ND GIS hub will be updated at least twice per year in the spring and the fall.
+The data is dynamic and the GIS layer on the ND GIS hub is updated weekly.

 What is the North Dakota Source Water Protection Program?